goldena/PhotoCollectionAndSaliency/README.md

 request number;
 - more sophisticated prefetching mechanism.
-The one that is used now - linking prefetching data source of the collectionView with the caching mechanism of PHCachingImageManager does not seem to be very effective or my implementation of might be suboptimal.
+The one that is used now - linking prefetching data source of the collectionView with the caching mechanism of PHCachingImageManager does not seem to be very effective or my implementation of might be suboptimal;
+- adding tests